CuriouslyCory/FullStackApp/README.md

 * (Google or FB) authentication to access analytics
 * Vagrantfile for portable environment
 * Standards appropriate status messages from API
-* Data categorization and filtering
+* Data categorization and filtering	from the side-nav
 * Proper image carousel in product details
-* Local App side cacheing
+* Local app-side cacheing
 * Complete the spec files in the frontend
-* Clean up the layout further
+* Clean up the layout a lot
+* Add mouseover in analytics to show product
+* Timeout the session to split revisits

 ## Installation instructions